fieldtrip/website/development/testing.md

 # Code testing and release versions

-Daily releases of FieldTrip are made available on the FTP server.
+Daily releases of FieldTrip are made available on the download server.
 The corresponding commits (i.e. point in time in the git repository) are tagged, such that the releases are also [available from GitHub](https://github.com/fieldtrip/fieldtrip/releases).
 FieldTrip is only released if all tests pass, so on some days there will not be a release.

 ## Testing the code